Deep Inelastic Processes and the Equations of Motion: First Order Correction

-where $g_T^{(3)}$ is the twist-3 contribution to $g_T$\cite{ael}, to be identified, according to our results, with $g_{T,o}$.
+where $g_T^{(3)}$ is the twist-3 contribution to $g_T$ (Anselmino {\it et al.}, 1995), to be identified, according to our results, with $g_{T,o}$.
 Then eq. (\ref{sr}) would yield

-which appears in contrast with data of $g_1(x)$\cite{emc1,emc2,h98}, enforcing arguments against the BC rule (See ref. \cite{ael} and articles cited therein).
-An experimental confirmation of the violation of the BC rule was found years ago in a precision measurement of $g_2(x)$\cite{e155}.
-Also the Efremov-Leader-Teryaev (ELT)\cite{ael} sum rule, {\it i. e.},
+which appears in contrast with data of $g_1(x)$ (Ashman {\it et al.}, 1988, 1989; Airapetian {\it et al.}, 1998), enforcing arguments against the BC rule (See Anselmino {\it et al.} (1995) and articles cited therein).
+An experimental confirmation of the violation of the BC rule was found years ago in a precision measurement of $g_2(x)$ (Anthony {\it et al.}, 2003).

+Also the Efremov-Leader-Teryaev (ELT) sum rule, according to the version given by Anselmino {\it et al.} (1995), {\it i. e.},

 is in contrast with our result.
-Indeed, it gives rise, together with eq. (\ref{sr}), to the approximate relation
+Indeed, it gives rise, together with eqs. (\ref{sr}) and (\ref{sre}), to the approximate relation

 which, again, relates a T-even function to a T-odd one.
+However, it is worth noting that the ELT sum rule was successively reformulated (Efremov {\it et al.}, 1997) by suitably redefining $g_1$ and $g_2$.